Wsheerio/webmConverter/README.md

 Advanced settings

+Use Internal Subs

 Using internal subs will only work with containers that support subtitles and files with only one subtitle track.

-Fast seeking is only to be used if you're not burning subtitles.